Danger Room Tactics: Dr. Strange and Wong (Updated June 2025)

 What Should Your Roster Look Like?

-One thought I have is to lean into the things Dr. Strange is supporting (defense and healing, plus a little bit of control).
+One thought is to lean into the things Dr. Strange is supporting (defense and healing, plus a little bit of control).
 Looking at the Defenders roster, the first two models that stand out to me are Hulk and Amazing Spider-Man.

 Hulk, on the other hand, is a phenomenal control piece (he can push and/or throw just about anything your opponent puts on the table).
 The extra healing and defense dice can help Hulk stick around a little longer, which is a nice bonus.